Mackenzie McKee Shares ’16 And Pregnant’ Throwback, Teases ‘Teen Mom OG’ Return

 “In honor of @DouthitKenzie joining #TeenMomOG this Monday as a guest mom, we’re throwing it back to when we first met her on 16 and Pregnant,” the Twitter account wrote.

 A video of Mackenzie’s 16 and Pregnant episode accompanied the tweet.
 The video showed Mackenzie in labor with her first child, a son she named Gannon.
-Mackenzie ended up having a c-section with her son and the cameras showed Mackenzie and Josh holding their newborn son after he was born.
+Mackenzie ended up having a C-section with her son and the cameras showed Mackenzie and Josh holding their newborn son after he was born.

 Mackenzie then shared the video on her Instagram page and wrote a message along with it.